 Do: have defined play areas all around the room.
 Don’t: place children’s equipment and materials in one corner causing crowding

 Do: place toys on shelves or a few out on the tables or on the floor for children to choose easily.
 Don’t: pile toys and puzzles in boxes or storage containers making it difficult for children to select something to do.

 Do: fix or remove broken toys or ones that have missing pieces Don’t: use broken toys or materials that have missing pieces

 Do: eliminate clutter and piles of paper Don’t: put off cleaning and organizing your space

 Do: get on your knees to see what the environment looks like from a child’s perspective.
 Don’t: design your space from an adult’s point of view

 Do: use sturdy bookshelves and furniture to create small group areasDon’t: push all the bookshelves and furniture against the walls so that your space is uninteresting and leads children to run

-Gigi, columnist for Children’s Ministry Magazine and author of thirteen books on parenting and ministry, is an internationally recognized early childhood expert.
+Gigi is a columnist for Children’s Ministry Magazine and the author of thirteen books on parenting and ministry and an internationally recognized early childhood expert.
 Gigi directed the United Nations Early Childhood Program in New York City and hosted the television show Today’s Family. www.gigischweikert.com